ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 The first three names of possible heirs listed in the [Mills' home deeds]({{% ref "mills-home-brooktondale" %}}) from the time of Emily's death are the children of J. Thomas Mills:
   - Alonzo W. Mills (Jul 1858 to 09 May 1942) Sometimes spelled as Alonso.
   - George E. Mills (Feb 1856 to ?)
-  - [Clarissa H. Etsell (Jun 1852 to Jan 1946)](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (misspelled as "Etsall" on the deeds.)
+  - [Clarissa H. (Mills) Etsell](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (Jun 1852 to Jan 1946).
+(Her name is misspelled as "Etsall" on the deeds.)

 At the time I am compiling this information, findagrave.com does not have entries for all the Mills in Huntington Rural Cemetery: